neomatrix369/GildedRoseKata/README.md

 # GildedRoseKata
 A number of solutions to the Gilded Rose Kata implemented in Java using various refactoring methods and Java testing tools.

-Problem has been solved in 3 of the 5 ways already, 4th Solution is underway:
+Problem has been solved in 6 different ways, mainly learning a lot of Refactoring techniques and concepts about Domain objects.
+Also some tools on code coverage and writing tests (especially Golden Master):

 *Solution 1*